zkamvar/stunning-barnacle/Notes.md

 #### Any other topics

 It's really nice to see that the project is getting traction outside of our organisation.
 I'm really glad that the R folks have picked it up and their usage is showing me the gaps in the documentation that I didn't have previously.
 In a way these are the pre-beta testers.
 One of the things I'm feeling is that I need to really set a formal way of getting feedback from participants, but I don't have a coherent plan for managing or analysing that right now.
 I think this might be an area where Kelly or Karen may be able to help, but ultimately I'm not sure.

-### Date: 2022-03-18

-Note: This comes three weeks after the last update for the following reasons:

-Week of the 27th: I worked two days due to moving, mental issues, and a personal holiday.
-I spoke with Sher! and Danielle about the Instructor community and fixed some things regarding links and workflows in sandpaper.

-Week of the 6th: This was the retreat and I broke my charger on the second day, so I wasn't able to get much accomplished.

-#### Who did you help this week?

- - I added context for Alycia's question about licensing to the legal expert questions document
- - I helped Danielle and Daniel Chávez by updating his workshop-es page with the correct survey links and CSS: https://github.com/dechavezv/2022-05-07-Ecuador-PUCE/pull/1
- - I helped myself by taking rest yesterday when I was not in a good mental state

-#### Who helped you this week?

- - Erin, Toby, and François reminded me to be kinder to myself when I was feeling like a pile of garbage wrapped in human skin
- - Kari encouraged me to apply to funding from RStudio
- - Michael explained his workflow to me to help me understand why the R-Ecology lesson was not passing checks
- - François helped me figure out a better plan for the beta phase the workbench
- - Toby brainstormed with me about the beta phase and helped me realize that it's better to push things back
- - Erin gave feedback on my RStudio submission

 ### Date: 2022-03-25